differential-network-analysis/dnaici/dnaici/README.md

 ## DNAICI: Differential Network Analysis in Intra-chromosomal Community Interaction

+## FOREWORD

+The README file provides instructions for analyzing [demo data](https://github.com/differential-network-analysis/dnaici/tree/master/demo).
+The default values for parameters (e.g. `cohort = 'untreated'`, `chromosome = ['chr18','chr19']`) are designed for demo data.
+For more details about demo data, please refer to [README.md](https://github.com/differential-network-analysis/dnaici/blob/master/demo/README.md).

+The DNAICI pipeline consists of three main mudules
+* `preprocess`: preprocess_hic, preprocess_omics
+* `analysis`: cluster, enrichment, network, dieg
+* `parameter`: estimate

+The module `preprocess` contains two parts for the preprocessing of raw Hi-C data and other omics data.
+Four parts in the `analysis` module are used for integrated analysis of multi-omics data.
+The `parameter` module are used to estimate the optimal values of two tuning parameters.
+All the above modules depend on two support modules: `tools` and `bin`.

+To obtain consistent results with those in our paper, we recommend that you download and use the [full data](https://drive.google.com/file/d/1YbdZ7y5bRNqbP_4hVt6rcZM2Om1PoA-b/view?usp=drive_link).
+Necessary adjustment to the parameters need to be made for analyzing the full data.

 ## STEP 0.
 Load DNAICI package and initialize global parameters

+HOMER and Bedtools are required by data preprocessing.
+Java environment and ModularityOptimizer.jar are required by clustering algorithm.

 `from dnaici import dnaici`

-**Required**: HOMER and Bedtools are required by data preprocessing, java environment and ModularityOptimizer.jar are required by clustering algorithm.

 `dna = dnaici.DNAICI(in_data_folder, out_data_folder)`